jarelllama/Scam-Blocklist/README.md

 zoravip-com
 zwillingeu-com

-Note: domains added manually are excluded from the daily figures.
+*Domains added manually are excluded from the daily figures.
 ```

-Note: all data retrieved are publicly available and can be viewed in their respective [sources](https://github.com/jarelllama/Scam-Blocklist/#Sources).
+All data retrieved are publicly available and can be viewed in their respective [sources](https://github.com/jarelllama/Scam-Blocklist/#Sources).

 ## Retrieving scam domains from Google Search